 Awning Windows — Hinged from the top and opening outward from the bottom, awning window's construction pushes water away from the window opening.
 Awning windows are mounted over fixed windows or in garages above eye level to give your property ventilation and privacy.
 Awning windows are often found on southern home designs.

 Bay and Bow Windows — Bay windows typically involve a large window in the center bordered left and right by casement or double-hung windows set at 30- or 45-degree angles.
 The display can include vented or fixed windows; you can even combine window styles according to your needs for the area.
-The bow window feature four or more equal-size windows, usually casements that produce a gradual arching insert.
+The bow window feature four or more equal-size windows, likely casements that produce a gradual arching insert.
 Bay and bow windows offer impressive sweeping views, in addition to giving a room the illusion of being larger than it is.
 Many of our Overland Park area homeowners add a middle window sitting area to their bay or bow windows in order to further enjoy the open feeling that they offer.

 Casement Windows — Usually referred to as “crank out windows”, casement windows are questionably the best selling style of windows in the Overland Park area.
 Included within many home designs, casement windows have a single sash that’s hinged on the left or right and opens by cranking a handle located on the bottom, interior side.
 Because of its design, casement windows provide excellent ventilation (particularly if your window opening faces the direction of the wind).
 In relation to the actual look of your home, we recommend casement windows for taller windows, over wider ones.
 Finally, casement windows open up to 90 degrees, so we do not recommend using them inhigh traffic area, such as porches, decks or similar areas.